23.2.1. SVD Track Finding#

 • pruning: removal of friendship relations that are less used: the threshold is set at 70%

-• difference in misalignment between simulation and real detector: we train with perfectly aligned MC
+• difference in misalignment between simulation and real detector: we train on perfectly aligned MC, for data we now use a geometry using alignment data.

 Track Candidates identified by the Cellular Automaton#